aircrack-ng/mdk4/README.md

 			 if speed is not specified.
 Speed value is in milliseconds!
 		      -p <pps>
 			 Set speed in packets per second (Default: 250)

+		ATTACK MODE x: Poc Test
+		  Proof-of-concept of WiFi protocol implementation vulnerability,
+		  to test whether the device has wifi vulnerabilities.
+		  It may cause the wifi connection to be disconnected or the target device to crash.
+		  	  -s <pps>
+				Set speed in packets per second (Default: unlimited) -c [chan,chan,...,chan[:speed]]
+			  	Enable channel hopping.
+When -c h is given, mdk4 will hop an all 14 b/g channels.
+Channel will be changed every 3 seconds, if speed is not specified.
+Speed value is in milliseconds!
+			  -v <vendor>
+			  	file name in pocs dir, default test all.
+			  -A <AP MAC>
+			  	set an AP MAC
+			  -S <Station MAC>
+			    set a station MAC.